aws-iot-builder-tools/aws-greengrass-provisioner/docs/GettingStarted.md

 to your Pi/EC2 instance/gateway.

 You must have AWS credentials configured on your system for GGP to work.
 It uses the credentials and configuration in the `$HOME/.aws` directory just like the AWS CLI.
-The `deploy.sh` script attempts to get these credentials via the AWS CLI's `aws configure ...` commands so it won't work if the AWS CLI isn't configured.
+The `ggp.sh` script attempts to get these credentials via the AWS CLI's `aws configure ...` commands so it won't work if the AWS CLI isn't configured.
 This also means that it will use your default region.
 If you want to override this behavior you need to set the appropriate [environment variables for the default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default).